Counting collisions in random circuit sampling for benchmarking quantum computers: Expected number of collisions for a quantum device subject to depolarizing noise

-In the previous sections we studied the expected number of collisions involving pure states, i.e., the results of a noiseless quantum computer.
-Unfortunately all existing quantum computers are noisy.
+In the previous sections, we studied the expected number of collisions involving pure states, i.e., the results of a noiseless quantum computer.
+Unfortunately, all existing quantum computers are noisy.
 What happens to the expected number of collisions if a quantum computer is noisy?

-It has been numerically and experimentally demonstrated \cite{boixo2018characterizing, arute2019quantum}, that the quantum state generated by a noisy quantum computer after the execution of a random circuit is well approximated by the following density matrix:
+It has been numerically and experimentally demonstrated \cite{boixo2018characterizing, arute2019quantum} (see also \cite{dalzell2024random} for theoretical arguments), that the quantum state generated by a noisy quantum computer after the execution of a random circuit is typically well approximated by the following density matrix:

 where $|\psi\rangle$ is the pure random state that would be generated without noise and $\mathbb{I}/D$ is the maximally mixed state.
 For $D \gg 1 $, $\alpha \in [0, 1]$ is approximately equal to the quantum state fidelity between the noisy state $\rho_\alpha$ and the ideal state $|\psi\rangle$, {\it i.e.}, $\alpha\approx \langle \psi| \rho_\alpha |\psi \rangle$.